isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-`iosteam`s are safe, flexible, and extensible.
+`iostream`s are safe, flexible, and extensible.

 ##### Example